raceintospace/raceintospace/doc/manual/manual.md

 **Game Level**

 There are 3 levels of difficulty: level 1 is easiest for that side, and 3 the hardest.
 Setting your opponent at a higher level handicaps them, which is why the game defaults computer opponents to level 3.
-One thing to be aware of is that a human playing at level 2 or 3 can be fired if they do poorly enough.
+One thing to be aware of is that in a single-player game a human playing at level 2 or 3 can be fired if they do poorly enough.

 **Astronaut/Cosmonaut Selection**